I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 • White - gives wisdom.

-Measure all the hats and try to deduce the average from the entire stream of thoughts and feelings.
+Try on all the hats and try to derive the average from the entire flow of thoughts and feelings.

-You can choose from several alternatives using the elimination method.
-Remove the most unattractive option from the existing ones.
+You can make a choice from several alternatives using the elimination method.
+Remove the most unattractive option out there.
 Then remove another one and another one.
-Continue eliminating unwanted options until there is only one option left.
+Continue eliminating undesirable options until one option remains.

-Our choice is not always associated with pleasant things.
-Sometimes, whatever we choose, the consequences will not be very pleasant.
+Our choices are not always associated with pleasant things.
+Sometimes, no matter what we choose, the consequences will not be very pleasant.
 What to do in this case?
-Accept the situation as it is and try to choose what will be the least unpleasant for you.
+Accept the situation as it is and try to choose what will be least unpleasant for you.

 PMI method

-The abbreviation PMI can be deciphered as Plus, Minus, Interesting ...
-Make a three-column table.
-In the first, write down all the possible advantages of the decision made, in the second - the minuses, and in the third - just all the interesting remarks, nuances and comments that do not relate to either pluses or minuses.
+The abbreviation PMI can be deciphered as Plus, Minus, Interesting .
+Make a table with three columns.
+In the first, write down all the possible advantages of the decision made, in the second - the disadvantages, and in the third - just all the interesting remarks, nuances and comments that are neither pros nor cons.

-This plate will help to visually represent all the advantages and disadvantages of the decision and once again weigh the pros and cons.
+This plate will help you visualize all the advantages and disadvantages of the decision made and once again weigh the pros and cons.

-Let's say you have already chosen a solution for your problem.
-How to check if you are moving in the right direction and is it worth changing it?
-The five-question method will help you with this:
+Let's assume you have already chosen a solution for your problem.
+How to check whether you are moving in the right direction and whether it is worth changing it?
+The five question method will help you with this:

-1. Do I want this (to become someone / do something / have something)?
-If the answer is yes, we continue to ask questions.
+1. Do I want this (to become someone/do something/have something)?
+If the answer is yes, we continue asking questions.

-2. If I do this (become someone / do something / acquire something), will I stay in harmony with myself, the world, the Universe and God (for believers)?
-If so, let's continue.
+2. If I do this (become someone/do something/acquire something), will I remain in harmony with myself, the world, the Universe and God (for believers)?
+If yes, then we continue.

 3. If I do this, will it bring me closer to my dream?
 Yes?
 Let's continue.

-4. If I do this, will it violate someone's rights?
+4. If I do this, will it violate anyone's rights?
 If not, then you can ask yourself one last question.

-5. If I do this, will it make me better or someone else?
+5. If I do this, will it make me or anyone else better?

-If you have come to the last question and the answer is yes, you can safely assume that you are on the right track.
+If you have reached the last question and the answer is yes, you can safely assume that you are on the right track.

-In order to learn how to make your own decisions, take a piece of paper and a pen.
+To learn how to make decisions on your own, take a piece of paper and a pen.

-1. Write on a piece of paper what kind of problem you have.
+1. Write on a piece of paper exactly what your problem is.

 2. List the reasons why it needs to be addressed.